Sneath Glass Company: Predecessor

 The Tiffin Glass Company was organized as a cooperative in April 1888.
 It was the first glass company in Tiffin, Ohio.
 Samuel B. Sneath, a local businessman with no glassmaking experience, was president.
 Construction of a glass works began during May, and the facility with a 12-pot furnace was completed by September.
 Production began September 10, and the main products were tableware.
 Lamps and lantern globes were expected to eventually join the product portfolio.

-By the Fall of 1889, the company was not performing well financially—and its approximately 120 employees were unhappy with management.
+After the summer stop of 1889 the company was not performing well financially, and its approximately 120 employees were unhappy with management.
 In an attempt to pause and resolve differences, the factory shut down on November 30, 1889.
 By January 1891, nothing had been resolved, the factory was still shut down, and creditors (employees, shareholders, tax collectors, and vendors) wanted money.
 An application to dissolve the company was approved in February, and the facility was leased for about four months to another glassmaker.
 To pay debts, the county sheriff conducted an auction of the glass works on January 7, 1892.
-The winning bidder was Samuel B. Sneath, who had been president of the company.
-The Tiffin Glass Company was officially dissolved on January 11, 1892.
+The winning bidder was Sneath.
+The Tiffin Glass Company was dissolved on January 11, 1892.
 Years later, an unrelated Tiffin Glass Company would come into existence.